freddielloyd/SDPA_Coursework/Part 1 - Software Development/Part1.md

 - The player must answer yes or no to a hexagon game.
 - The board size must be greater than 3x3 for a reasonable game experience, and less than 20x20 is this is difficult to fit in the console
 - The difficulty must be easy, medium or hard
 - The player must answer yes or no to a simultaneous game.
-Failure to provide these will not allow the game to continue.

 ##### player.py